dbt-labs/docs.getdbt.com/website/docs/guides/sl-migration.md

 ---
 title: "Legacy dbt Semantic Layer migration guide"
+id: "sl-migration"
 sidebar_label: "Legacy dbt Semantic Layer migration"
 description: "Learn how to migrate from the legacy dbt Semantic Layer to the latest one."
+hoverSnippet: Learn how to migrate from the legacy dbt Semantic Layer to the latest one.
+time_to_complete: '30 minutes'
+icon: 'guides'
+hide_table_of_contents: true
 tags: [Semantic Layer]
+level: 'Intermediate'
+recently_updated: true
 ---

+## introduction

 The legacy Semantic Layer will be deprecated in H2 2023.
 Additionally, the `dbt_metrics` package will not be supported in dbt v1.6 and later.
 If you are using `dbt_metrics`, you'll need to upgrade your configurations before upgrading to v1.6.
 This guide is for people who have the legacy dbt Semantic Layer setup and would like to migrate to the new dbt Semantic Layer.
 The estimated migration time is two weeks.

-## Step 1: Migrate metric configs to the new spec
+## Migrate metric configs to the new spec

 The metrics specification in dbt Core is changed in v1.6 to support the integration of MetricFlow.
 It's strongly recommended that you refer to [Build your metrics](/docs/build/build-metrics-intro) and before getting started so you understand the core concepts of the Semantic Layer.